pterm/pterm/README.md

 import "github.com/pterm/pterm"

 func main() {
+	// A BasicText printer is used to print text, without special formatting.
-	pterm.DefaultBasicText.Println("Default basic text printer.")
+	// As it implements the TextPrinter interface, you can use it in combination with other printers. pterm.DefaultBasicText.Println("Default basic text printer.")
 	pterm.DefaultBasicText.Println("Can be used in any" + pterm.LightMagenta(" TextPrinter ") + "context.")
 	pterm.DefaultBasicText.Println("For example to resolve progressbars and spinners.")
+	// If you just want to print text, you should use this instead:
+	// 	pterm.Println("Hello, World!")
 }

 ```